dufve/FortniteMMS-Python-Checksum/README.md

 #     FortniteMMS-Python-Checksum

-This script is crafted to produce a checksum using specific inputs: a token, payload, and signature.
-Its checksum computation mirrors that used in Fortnite, playing a key role in accessing the game's matchmaking services.
+This script is made to mirror the checksum computation that is used in Fortnite, which plays a key role in accessing the game's matchmaking services.

 ### Input Variables